Food and drink prohibitions: Rats and mice

 In most Western cultures, rats and mice are considered either unclean vermin or pets and thus unfit for human consumption, traditionally being seen as carriers of plague.

 In Ghana, Thryonomys swinderianus locally referred to as "Akrantie", "Grasscutter" and (incorrectly) "Bush rat" is a common food item.
 The proper common name for this rodent is "Greater Cane Rat", though actually it is not a rat at all and is a close relative of porcupines and guinea pigs that inhabit Africa, south of the Saharan Desert.
-In 2003, the U.S. barred the import of this and other rodents from Africa because of an outbreak of at least nine human cases of monkeypox, an illness never before been seen in the Western Hemisphere.
+In 2003, the U.S. barred the import of this and other rodents from Africa because of an outbreak of at least nine human cases of monkeypox, an illness never before seen in the Western Hemisphere.

 Consumption of any sort of rodent, or material originating from rodents, is forbidden by Judaism and Islam.

 Reptiles

-Judaism and Islam strictly forbid the consumption of reptiles, such as crocodiles and snakes.
+Judaism and Islam forbid the consumption of reptiles, such as crocodiles and snakes.
 In other cultures, foods such as alligator are treasured as delicacies, and the animals are raised commercially.

 Vegetables, fruits and spices

 In certain versions of Jainism, Buddhism and Hinduism, consumption of vegetables of the onion genus are restricted.
 Adherents believe that these excite damaging passions.
 Many Hindus discourage eating onion and garlic along with non-vegetarian food during festivals or Hindu holy months of Shrawan, Puratassi and Kartik.
 However, shunning onion and garlic is not very popular among Hindus as compared to avoiding non-vegetarian foods, so many people do not follow this custom.

 Kashmiri Brahmins forbid "strong flavored" foods.
 This encompasses garlic, onion, and spices such as black pepper and chili pepper, believing that pungent flavors on the tongue inflame the baser emotions.

-Jains not only abstain from consumption of meat, but also do not eat root vegetables (such as carrots, potatoes, radish, turnips, etc) as doing so kills the plant and they believe in ahimsa.
+Jains not only abstain from consumption of meat, but also do not eat root vegetables (such as carrots, potatoes, radish, turnips, etc.) as doing so kills the plant and they believe in ahimsa.
 In the hierarchy of living entities, overwintering plants such as onions are ranked higher than food crops such as wheat and rice.
 The ability of onions to observe the changing of the seasons and bloom in spring is believed to be an additional 'sense' absent in lower plants.
 The amount of bad karma generated depends on the number of senses the creature possesses and so it is thought prudent to avoid eating onions.
 This also means that in some North Indian traditions, effectively all overwintering plants are considered taboo.

 Chinese Buddhist cuisine traditionally prohibits garlic, Allium chinense, asafoetida, shallot, and Allium victorialis (victory onion or mountain leek).